VSCodium/vscodium/DOCS.md

 ### <a id="howto-vscode-marketplace"></a>How to use the VS Code Marketplace

 As with any online service, ensure you've understood [its terms of use](https://aka.ms/vsmarketplace-ToU).
-Also note that this extension gallery hosts multiple extensions that are non-free and have license-agreements that explicit forbid to use them in non-Microsoft products, along with using telemetry.
+Also note that this extension gallery hosts multiple extensions that are non-free and have license-agreements that explicitly forbid using them in non-Microsoft products, along with using telemetry.

 The endpoint URLs are given in the [example above](#howto-switch-marketplace).